Need help? We are available to speak to you 7 days a weekRead More

 Notification to the Department of Home Affairs

 Partner visas require proof that a relationship is ‘genuine and continuing.
 If this changes, and your relationship is no longer genuine or continuing, then you are required to notify the Department of Home Affairs immediately.
-This is because without this criteria being met, then you are no longer eligible for the visa that you hold.
+This is because, without this criterion being met, you are no longer eligible for the visa that you hold.

 There are multiple ways that you can notify the Department of your change in situation: